 - Set up a simple assembly technique to pack boxes efficiently.

-- Build relationships with suppliers to ensure a steady flow of materials or products for your boxes.
+- Build relationships with suppliers for a steady flow of materials or products.

-While logistics for access-based subscriptions, like software or digital services, doesn’t involve physical products, it’s just as important.
-All you need to do here is to ensure delivery and reliability.
+While logistics for access-based subscriptions, like software or digital services, don’t involve physical products, it’s just as important.
+All you need to do here is ensure delivery and reliability.

 - Use a dependable platform to manage access to your service.
 For example, if you’re offering online courses, ensure your hosting platform can handle increased user traffic as your audience grows.
 Consider 10Web Managed Hosting for speed and security.